Need Support?

 Table of content

-Thrust bearings, also known as thrust ball bearings or axial bearings, are primarily used to support or withstand axial or thrust loads.
+Thrust bearing, also known as thrust ball bearings or axial bearings, are primarily used to support or withstand axial or thrust loads.
 In contrast to radial bearings, which primarily handle radial loads, thrust bearings are specifically designed to handle forces parallel to the shaft's axis.

-The main purpose of thrust bearings is to support or control axial loads, ensuring smooth operation of rotating mechanical components.
+The main purpose of thrust bearing is to support or control axial loads, ensuring smooth operation of rotating mechanical components.
 They are commonly used in applications where axial forces are present, such as automotive transmissions, clutches, fans, pumps, and compressors.

 Thrust bearings typically consist of one or more axial balls or rollers housed within a bearing seat.
 Their design allows them to withstand high axial loads while maintaining low friction.
 A retainer is often present between the balls or rollers and the shaft to keep them properly positioned.